mid-lab-kaist/mid-lab-kaist.github.io/projects/ratchair/index.md

 	<p>Click for full size.</p>
 </div>

-The white vibration modules can be attached to any object to make it move, and the coordinate their vibration over wifi.
+The white vibration modules can be attached to any object to make it move.
+They work together by coordinating their vibrations over WiFi.
 We also designed chairs with built-in vibration sources.

 <div class = "videoWrapper"><iframe src="https://player.vimeo.com/video/164654647" width="100%" height="500" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>